Epiousion: "Necessary for existence"

 Another interpretation is to link epiousion to the Greek word ousia meaning both the verb to be and the noun substance.
 Origen was the first writer to comment on the unusual word.
 A native Greek speaker writing a century and half after the Gospels were composed, he did not recognize the word and thought it was an original neologism.
 Origen thought "bread necessary for existence" was the most likely meaning, connecting it to the to be translation of ousia.

 George Ricker Berry translated the word as simply "necessary" in 1897.
 Philosopher Raïssa Maritain, wife of philosopher Jacques Maritain, writes that during her era of the 1940s this translation was found to be the most acceptable by modern scholars.
 Her own conclusion was stated as being in agreement with Theodore of Mopsuestia, that being the "bread we need."
 This was seen as vague enough to cover what was viewed as the three possible etymological meanings: (1) literal – the "bread of tomorrow or the bread of the present day," (2) analogical – the "bread we need in order to subsist," and (3) spiritual/mystical – the bread "which is above our substance" (i.e., supersubstantial).

 Joseph Fitzmyer translates the verse as "give us this day our bread for subsistence."
 He connects this to the Aramaic targum translations of Proverbs 30:8.

 Like daily, this translation also has the problem that there are well known Greek words that could have been used instead.

 "For the future"

-The "for the future" translation is today held by the majority of scholars.
-Early supporters of this translation include Cyril of Alexandria and Peter of Laodicea by way of linking epiousion with the verb epienai, "of tomorrow."
-According to Jewish theologian Herbert Basser, this translation was also considered (but eventually rejected) as a possibility by Jerome, who noted it as an aside in his commentary to Matthew that the Gospel of the Hebrews used ma[h]ar ("for tomorrow") in this verse.
+A majority of scholars today believe that epiousion meant "for tomorrow" or "for the future".
+Early supporters of this translation include Cyril of Alexandria and Peter of Laodicea by way of linking epiousion with the word epiousa (ἐπιοῦσα), meaning "next" or "following" (as in "the next day (or night)", and with the related verb epienai, "coming in the future."
+According to Jewish theologian Herbert Basser, this translation was also considered (but eventually rejected) as a possibility by Jerome, who noted it as an aside in his commentary to Matthew that the now lost Gospel of the Hebrews used ma[h]ar ("for tomorrow") in this verse.